SwayaanTechnologies/reactjs/README.md

 * React Router is a standard library system built on top of the React and used to create routing in the React application using React Router Package.

-**Installing React Router**
+`Installing React Router`

 React contains three different packages for routing.
 These are:

-**react-router:** It provides the core routing components and functions for the React Router applications.
+`react-router:` It provides the core routing components and functions for the React Router applications.

-**react-router-native:** It is used for mobile applications.
+`react-router-native:` It is used for mobile applications.

-**react-router-dom:** It is used for web applications design.
+`react-router-dom:` It is used for web applications design.

-To install react-router in your application write the following command in your terminal
+To `install` react-router in your application write the following command in your terminal

 ```
 // Installing
 npm i react-router-dom

 ```
-Importing React Router
+`Importing React Router`

 ```
 // Importing
 import { BrowserRouter, Routes, Route } from "react-router-dom";
 ```

-### React Router Components:
+## React Router Components:

 The Main Components of React Router are:

-•	**BrowserRouter:** BrowserRouter is a router implementation that uses the HTML5 history API(pushState, replaceState, and the popstate event) to keep your UI in sync with the URL.
+* `BrowserRouter:` BrowserRouter is a router implementation that uses the HTML5 history API(pushState, replaceState, and the popstate event) to keep your UI in sync with the URL.
 It is the parent component that is used to store all of the other components.

-•	**Routes:** It’s a new component introduced in the v6 and an upgrade of the component.
+* `Routes:` It’s a new component introduced in the v6 and an upgrade of the component.
 The main advantages of Routes over Switch are:

-•	Relative s and s
+*	Relative s and s

-•	Routes are chosen based on the best match instead of being traversed in order.
+*	Routes are chosen based on the best match instead of being traversed in order.

-•	**Route:** Route is the conditionally shown component that renders some UI when its path matches the current URL.
+*	`Route:` Route is the conditionally shown component that renders some UI when its path matches the current URL.

-•	**Link:** The link component is used to create links to different routes and implement navigation around the application.
+*	`Link:` The link component is used to create links to different routes and implement navigation around the application.
 It works like an HTML anchor tag.

-**Implementing React Router**
+`Implementing React Router`

 To use React Router, let us first create a few components in the React application.
 In your project directory, create a folder named component inside the src folder and now add 3 files named.